 I think all three books are interesting and give different perspectives, so try all three if you can.

 We finally come back to real analysis, but this time through a more mature lens.
-We go back to the notion of integral we developped in the first textbooks we saw, and we refine it to make it both more general and more powerful.
-This is also where we take a look back on probability, and see why I put it as part of analysis.
+We go back to the notion of integral we developed in calculus and real analysis, and we refine it to make it both more general and more powerful.
+This is also where we take a look back on probability, and see why it really can be seen as a subfield of analysis.
 I will give two recommendations that discuss measure theory on its own, and two recommendations that tackle probability as well.

 Real Analysis, Elias M. Stein, Rami Shakarchi